Quick Answer: What Should A GCP Migration Checklist Include?

 1. Build A GCP Migration Readiness Scorecard

 Start by scoring each workload before architecture decisions.
-A simple readiness scorecard prevents teams from treating a stable stateless API, fragile monolith, batch data pipeline, and regulated database as the same migration problem.
+A stable stateless API, fragile monolith, batch data pipeline, customer portal, ERP extension, and regulated database are different migration problems.
+A readiness scorecard prevents teams from forcing every workload into the same migration wave.

 |---|---|---|